Budaun: Transport

 Badaun is well connected with the rest of the state through roads and rail services, however the city lacks an airport.
 The nearest airport is the Bareilly Airport - a civil enclave at the Indian Air Force's 'Trishul Air Base' in Izzatnagar neighborhood of Bareilly, which is located at a distance of 60 km from the city.
 The Indira Gandhi International Airport, located in Delhi is the nearest International Airport.

 The Budaun railway station is the primary railway station serving the city.
 Budaun is a Category-'NSG 05' station of the Indian Railways, and is located on the Bareilly-Kasganj Rail line under the Izzatnagar railway division of the North Eastern Railway zone.
 Train Services in Budaun were startes after the completion of the 63 mi long Kasganj Extension Line from Bareilly to Soron in 1885 by the Rohilkund and Kumaon Railway.

 The National Highway 530B passes through the city and connects it with Bareilly and Mathura.
 A number of State Highways also pass through the city.
 Prominent among them are the UP State Highway 18, connecting Budaun with Meerut, UP State Highway 43, connecting Budaun with Moradabad & Farrukhabad and UP State Highway 51, which connects Budaun with Gajraula & Bijnor.
 Inter-city bus services to and from the city are operated from the Budaun bus station by the Uttar Pradesh State Road Transport Corporation and private operators.
 The Budaun bus station as well as the Budaun Depot come under the Bareilly region of UPSRTC.

+Ganga Expressway

+On 29 April 2026, Primeminister Narendra Modi inaugurated longest expressway of Uttar Pradesh, Ganga Expressway in Binawar, Budaun.
+The expressway is 594 KM long, which is connected 12 districts of the state (Meerut, Hapur, Bulandshahr, Amroha, Sambhal, Budaun, Shahjahanpur, Hardoi, Unnao, Raebareli, Pratapgarh, and Prayagraj).